ofriw/goatdb/docs/architecture.md

 ### Operational Considerations

-- **Active Replication**: Clients maintain local copies of data, acting as active replicas.
+- **Active Replication:** Clients maintain local copies of data, acting as active replicas.
 In the event of server data loss, client nodes can restore the server state.
-- **Offline Mode**: If the server becomes unavailable, clients automatically switch to offline mode, preserving their ability to function.
+- **Offline Mode:** If the server becomes unavailable, clients automatically switch to offline mode, preserving their ability to function.
 Future updates will introduce WebRTC-based peer-to-peer synchronization to further enhance resilience.
-- **Backup and Restore**: Backup functionality is inherently supported by the distributed design.
+- **Backup and Restore:** Backup functionality is inherently supported by the distributed design.
 Nodes store partial data replicas, facilitating recovery and redundancy.

 ## Advanced Features

+### Incremental Query Mechanism

+GoatDB provides an incremental query mechanism that dynamically updates results as the underlying data changes.
+This feature reduces computational overhead, ensures real-time responsiveness, and integrates seamlessly with modern UI frameworks like React.

 ### Debugging and Troubleshooting